anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

   this specification assumes version `1` just like BRSKI {{!RFC8995}}.
 * `status`: contains the boolean value `true` in case of success and `false` in case of failure.
 * `reason`: contains a human-readable message;
-  SHOULD NOT provide information beneficial to an attacker.
+  should not provide information beneficial to an attacker.
 * `reason-context`: contains a JSON object that provides additional information specific to a failure;
   in contrast to {{Section 5.7 of !RFC8995}}, MUST be provided;